 Let’s put this into the context of a situation that I have come across on a number of occasions.
 An insurance firm buys in some training elements around ethics and integrity.
 Assessment units are added, results recorded and the integrity box ticked.
 End of problem?
 Not at all.

 This is not science fiction.
-An analogue version was running in school supervision when I was a Governor six years ago.
+An analogue version was running in school oversight when I was a Governor six years ago.
 The trigger for an intervention were generic plans disconnected from the issues that the regulator’s data judged a school to be facing.
 It’s not hard to move forward a year or two from now and see the insurance regulator running gap analysis and capacity analysis around integrity.
 The new regulations will be providing the machine readable evidence.

 How should learning and development people respond?
 First and foremost, by making sure that their ethics training has the right relevance, scope and depth, and that the integrity assessments associated with it are sufficiently challenging.